lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 This is the repository of the journal paper:

 ElegansAI: how the connectome of a living organism could model artificial neural networks.
-Francesco Bardozzo, Andrea Terlizzi, Claudio Simoncini, Pietro Li ́o, Roberto Tagliaferri Neurone Laboratory, University of Salerno, IT
+Francesco Bardozzo, Andrea Terlizzi, Claudio Simoncini, Pietro Lio ́, Roberto Tagliaferri Neurone Laboratory, University of Salerno, IT
 Computer Laboratory, University of Cambridge, UK